Michael Zigomanis: Playing career

 Rajamaki along with some retention of Weight's salary.
 He finished the season splitting time with the Blues and their AHL affiliate, the Peoria Rivermen.

 In the 2006 offseason, Zigomanis left the Blues and signed a two-year contract with the Phoenix Coyotes.
 He became known as a faceoff specialist with the Coyotes, finished seventh best in the league.
 The Coyotes signed him to a contract extension through the 2008–09 season on February 16, 2007.
 On October 9, 2008, he was traded to the Pittsburgh Penguins for future considerations.
 While in Pittsburgh, Zigomanis provided faceoff and penalty killing expertise.
 He played 22 games with the Penguins before he seriously injured his shoulder in December.
-Zigomanis was only cleared to play in the Stanley Cup finals.
+Zigomanis was only cleared to play in the Stanley Cup Final.
 He won the Stanley Cup with the Penguins that year.

 An unrestricted free agent after his time in Pittsburgh, Zigomanis signed a professional tryout with the Toronto Marlies of the AHL on October 19, 2009.
 Zigomanis played only seven games but managed to score 13 points (all assists) before leaving for Europe on November 10, 2009, signing a contract for the rest of the 2009–10 season with Djurgårdens IF of the Swedish Elitserien.

 On July 15, 2010, Zigomanis signed as a free agent to return to Toronto, signing a one-year, two-way contract with the Toronto Maple Leafs.
 On July 12, 2011, Zigomanis signed a one-year, two-way contract with the Maple Leafs worth $665,000 at the NHL level and $300,000 at the AHL level.
 After recording professional career highs of 61 points during the 2011–12 season, Zigomanis opted to remain with the Marlies and was re-signed to a one-year AHL contract as a free agent on July 30, 2012.

 On July 10, 2013, Zigomanis signed an AHL-only contract with the Rochester Americans, the minor-league affiliate of the Buffalo Sabres, the team that drafted him in 1999.

-Brand ambassador

-After joining the Toronto Maple Leafs, Cheetah energy drinks CEO Frank D'Angelo signed Zigomanis to a promotional contract.
-However, after Zigomanis was demoted to the club's minor league affiliate, and nude photos of the player which he had sent to an ex-girlfriend surfaced online, D'Angelo cited breach of contract for allegedly not living up to a morals clause in the contract.
-D'Angelo released Zigomanis from his contract as a "brand ambassador" for Cheetah.
-Zigomanis sued for breach of contract and won a settlement.